fishcus/KAP-manual/en/security/group_management.en.md

 ## User Group Management

-## User Group Management

-This section provides an overview of what a user group is and how a user group can be managed.
+This chapter provides an overview of what a user group is and how a user group can be managed.

-###About User Group
+### About User Group

-User group is a collection of users.
-Users in a user group share the same permissions through the group.
-In a large organization/enterprise, user's permissions are usually granted on a user group basis, so that users who have the same permissions can be set in bulk.
-This will greatly improve the productivity in such scenario.

-The group `All Users` is a default user group.
-A user will enter into this group once being created.
-That means the group `All Users` includes all users created.
-This group cannot be modified or deleted.
-The system administrator can bulk add or delete users to/from a group except for `All Users`, and add a user to multiple groups except for `All Users`.
-The name of a user group shall be unique in Kyligence Enterprise.
+A user group is a collection of users, and users in a user group share the same ACL.
+By default, Kyligence Enterprise initializes four user groups, namely *ALL_USERS*, *ROLE_ADMIN*, *ROLE_ANALYST*, and *ROLE_MODELER*, and the *ALL_USERS* group is a default user group, all users are included in the *ALL_USERS* user group.
+The *ALL_USERS* user group cannot be modified or deleted.
+System administrators can add or remove users in user groups except *ALL_USERS*, or add a user to multiple groups except ALL_USERS.
+User groups cannot be renamed throughout the Kyligence Enterprise instance.

 ### About User Group Permissions